 Customer Notification (Post-Containment)

 Release only after the IC confirms containment and Legal approves the language.
-For HIPAA-covered entities, notification must occur within 60 days of breach discovery [HIPAA 164.408].
-State breach notification laws vary from 24 hours (some states) to 90 days.
-Your plan must document the applicable notification deadlines for your jurisdiction.
+For HIPAA-covered entities, individual notification must occur within 60 days of breach discovery (45 CFR 164.404).
+HHS notification follows the same 60-day window for breaches affecting 500 or more individuals (annually for under 500) under 45 CFR 164.408.
+State breach notification laws vary widely, from accelerated regulator-notification timelines (72 hours under NYDFS) to 90-day individual-notification windows under certain state statutes.
+Your plan must document the applicable notification deadlines for your jurisdiction and sector.

 How Do You Convert an Incident Response Plan From Documentation to Muscle Memory?

 An untested plan is a hypothesis.
 Quarterly testing converts the document into team capability.
-NIST SP 800-61 Rev. 3 emphasizes operational readiness over documentation completeness [NIST SP 800-61 Rev. 3].
+NIST SP 800-61 Rev. 3 emphasizes that documentation alone is insufficient.
+Plans must be exercised to be effective.

 The 1-Hour Tabletop Exercise